 Not everyone will encounter the coverage gap.
 It begins after you and your plan have spent a certain amount for your prescription drug coverage, and ends when you’ve reached a different spending threshold.

-- Then, instead of paying your usual copayment or coinsurance for your medications, you’ll typically pay 40% of the plan’s cost of brand-name drugs, and 51% of the plan’s cost of generic drugs, in 2017.
-This percentage will gradually decrease year by year until 2020, when you’ll pay 25% of the costs of any prescription drug covered by your plan, whether brand-name or generic.
+- Then, instead of paying your usual copayment or coinsurance for your medications, you’ll typically pay a maximum of 25% of the plan’s cost of covered brand-name drugs, and 25% of the plan’s cost of generic drugs, in 2020.

-- If your spending totals $4,950 (in 2017), the coverage gap ends and you have “catastrophic coverage.“ From that point until the end of the year, you pay only a small copayment or coinsurance for your prescriptions.
+- If your spending totals $6,350 (in 2020), the coverage gap ends and you have “catastrophic coverage.
+From that point until the end of the plan year, you pay only a copayment or coinsurance for your prescriptions.

 What counts toward the coverage gap (“donut hole”) spending threshold

 Once you’ve entered the coverage gap, Medicare counts the following amounts toward your out-of-pocket spending for the year:

 - The amount you pay for your prescription medications

 - Your plan’s annual deductible